-The School of Graduate Medical Education, established in 1987, is a professional school within the University structure.
+The School of Health and Medical Sciences, established in 1987, is a professional school within the University structure.
 The School's mission is to prepare healthcare professionals to assume leadership roles in the healthcare arena.
 To achieve this goal, a variety of unique and innovative educational programs are offered utilizing a multi-institutional/integrated approach to graduate education.
 The School comprises three distinct educational programs: residency and fellowship training, continuing professional development and graduate programs in health sciences.

 Residency programs offer training for physicians and dentists in specialty areas such as internal medicine, surgery, orthopedics, dentistry, oral and maxillofacial surgery, podiatry, AOA internship, internal medicine and emergency medicine.
 There also is subspecialty training available for qualified candidates who have completed the appropriate prerequisite training.
 All residency and fellowship programs are ACGME, AOA, APMA, ADA accredited.
+Residency training is also available in pharmacy.
 The training occurs at participating institutions: Saint Michael's Medical Center in Newark; St. Joseph's Regional Medical Center in Paterson; Trinitas Hospital in Elizabeth; St. Francis Medical Center in Trenton and John F. Kennedy Medical Center in Edison.
-The hospitals and the University jointly attest to the successful completion of the residency training through issuance of a certificate.
+The hospitals and the University jointly attest to the successful completion of the residency training through issuance of a certificate